 These little deceits aren’t dangerous, and we sort of knew to expect this next phase, but it’s still troubling in its own way, and it led me to wonder why deception is so common into adulthood.
 From embellishing a resume to fake social media profiles, deception is everywhere in one form or another.
 Why do we misrepresent ourselves?
 Why do we purposefully mislead?

-Vayeshev is in the thick of the Joseph story.
-Joseph has two dreams that he shares with his brothers, both of which make them angry with him.
-The brothers go out to pasture, Joseph finds them, the brothers decide to sell him, and father Jacob mourns the loss of his favorite son.
+Falsities go back well before the age of modern convenience.
+In particular, there are at least three acts of deception in this week’s Torah portion alone.
+Parshat Vayeshev is in the thick of the Joseph story, and Joseph has two dreams that he shares with his brothers, both of which make them angry.
+The brothers decide to sell Joseph into slavery, and their father Jacob mourns the loss of his favorite son.
 After this, the story takes a turn to focus on Joseph’s brother Judah and the betrayal of Tamar before turning back to Joseph’s life in Egypt, which ultimately lands him in jail.

 In fact, there’s quite a bit of lying in the Torah.
 It’s fascinating that for a tradition that holds honesty in such high regard (the prohibition against false witness is in the Ten Commandments) we can point to so many examples of deceit.
 Even God lied to Abraham in reporting how Sarah reacted when the angels told her she was going to have a baby in her old age.